F. W. de Klerk

 De Klerk negotiated with Mandela to fully dismantle apartheid and establish a transition to universal suffrage.
 In 1993, he publicly apologised for apartheid's harmful effects.
 He oversaw the 1994 non-racial election in which Mandela led the African National Congress (ANC) to victory; de Klerk's NP took second place.
-De Klerk then became Deputy President in Mandela's ANC-led coalition, the Government of National Unity.
-In this position, he supported the government's continued liberal economic policies but opposed the Truth and Reconciliation Commission set up to investigate past human rights abuses because he wanted total amnesty for political crimes.
+Along with Thabo Mbeki, De Klerk then became one of the two deputy presidents in Mandela's ANC-led coalition, the Government of National Unity.
+In this position, de Klerk supported the government's continued liberal economic policies but opposed the Truth and Reconciliation Commission set up to investigate past human rights abuses; instead, he wanted total amnesty for political crimes.
 His working relationship with Mandela was strained, although he later spoke fondly of him.
-In May 1996, after the NP objected to the new constitution, de Klerk withdrew it from the coalition government; the party disbanded the following year and reformed as the New National Party.
-In 1997, he retired from active politics and thereafter lectured internationally.
+In May 1996, after the NP objected to the new constitution, de Klerk withdrew it from the coalition government.
+His party disbanded the following year and reformed as the New National Party.
+In 1997, de Klerk retired from active politics and thereafter lectured internationally.

-De Klerk was a controversial figure among many sections of South African society.
-He received many awards, including the Nobel Peace Prize (shared with Mandela) for his role in dismantling apartheid and bringing universal suffrage to South Africa.
-Conversely, he received criticism from anti-apartheid activists for offering only a qualified apology for apartheid, and for ignoring the human rights abuses by state security forces.
-He was also condemned by pro-apartheid Afrikaners, who contended that by abandoning apartheid, he betrayed the interests of the country's Afrikaner minority.
+De Klerk was a controversial figure.
+He received many awards—for instance sharing the Nobel Peace Prize with Mandela—for his role in dismantling apartheid and bringing universal suffrage to South Africa.
+Conversely, anti-apartheid activists criticised him for offering only a qualified apology for apartheid and for ignoring the human rights abuses of his state security forces, while pro-apartheid supporters contended that by abandoning apartheid, he betrayed the interests of the country's Afrikaner minority.